-Every year in March or April, National Equal Pay Day brings awareness to the pay discrepancies between men and women for the same work.
+National Equal Pay Day raises awareness of the pay discrepancies between men and women for the same work each year.
 Equal Pay Day was created by the National Committee on Pay Equity (NCPE) in 1996.
-This year, Equal Pay Day will be recognized on March 15.
+This year, Equal Pay Day will be recognized on Tuesday, March 14.

 Equal Pay Day also symbolizes how far into the year women must work to earn what men earned in the previous year.